Delegation

 println("Credential Verification:")

-println(" Valid: ${verification.valid}")
+println(" Valid: ${verification is VerificationResult.Valid}")

-println(" Delegation Valid: ${verification.delegationValid}")
+println(" Delegation valid: ${verification.delegationValid}")

-println(" Proof Valid: ${verification.proofValid}")
+println(" Proof valid: ${verification.proofValid}")

 Advanced Usage